kataev/pytest-grpc/README.md

 ```

-After compile it with grpcio-tools, you get *_pb2.py and *_pb2_grpc.py files, now you can initialize your fixtures.
+After compile it with grpcio-tools, you get *_pb2.py and *_pb2_grpc.py files, now you can write your service.

-Create service declaration:
 ```python
 from stub.test_pb2 import EchoRequest, EchoResponse from stub.test_pb2_grpc import EchoServiceServicer